 It was a great day and board and committee members look forward to participating again next year.

 Lynn Greer is the public involvement specialist for the US Army Corps of Engineers, Great Lakes and Ohio River Division.
-Greer is responsible for communications and public engagement to support the International Joint Commission, respective boards and committees, and to lead collaborative efforts among US and Canadian partners, tribal communities and the public.
+Greer is responsible for communications and public engagement to support the International Joint Commission, respective boards and committees, and to lead collaborative efforts among US and Canadian partners, Indigenous nations and the public.